Editor’s note: New York’s regular theater critic, Sara Holdren, is on a brief medical leave. She’ll be back shortly.

 Even before those ubiquitous ads in your Facebook feed ruined the phrase “master class,” it had become a tired way of describing an actor, usually one with silver hair, as he or she delivers a performance sans special effects.
 (See also: “doyenne,” “lion in winter,” “gray eminence.”)
 But perhaps we can keep it out of retirement just one day longer, for this revival of Three Tall Women really is a staggering example of precisely what a dramatic actor does onstage.
 Actually three examples.
 Glenda Jackson, Laurie Metcalf, and Alison Pill — all with significant theater experience, all able to hold a room, all capable of the particular demands of Edward Albee’s simultaneously clipped and spiraling dialogue — just talk and talk and talk some more, for not quite two hours.
 Although they move around while they do it, there’s almost no action, barely a plot, and (apart from some unusual dynamics involving Miriam Buether’s tricky, clever set design) little that could be called a special effect.
 They just stand and deliver, or sometimes sit and deliver, and nearly two hours later you realize that you may not have blinked for minutes at a time while they did it.

-Albee’s play, which premiered in 1991 and first came to Broadway three years later, is schematically constructed, an intermission-less two acts.
+Albee’s play, which premiered in 1991 and moved to a long Off Broadway run a few years later—this is its Broadway debut—is schematically constructed, an intermission-less two acts.
 The three women of the title are nameless, referred to in the script and playbill as A, B, and C (Jackson, Metcalf, and Pill, in that order).
 In the first half of the show, A is a cranky nonagenarian rich lady, nattering on about friends, family, her upbringing, sometimes with charm, mostly with irascibility.
 Her stories repeat themselves, drift into explicit racism, occasionally turn bawdy, and sometimes end with a hasty trip to the toilet.
 B is her caretaker, whose job consists of managing the pills and bathroom trips, and who does a lot of assuaging and soothing to manage the mood swings.
 C is a minion from her lawyer’s office, visiting to chase down some paperwork.
 They both find their client horrifying.

 Then, abruptly, something — one line of dialogue suggests that it’s a stroke — puts A under for the second act.
 At that point the three actresses all adopt the out-of-body role of A, at three stages of her life: ages 26, 52, and about 90 (but, this time, with all her marbles).
 Now the stories come out very differently, as the older versions of A brief their younger selves on what lies ahead, and the youngest version begins to dread what she will become.
 There’s also a wordless visitation by a fourth person: her son, estranged from her for decades, making a deathbed visit.
 They have a lot to say about him.